Merlin72/ED-Stuff/Home.md

 * tcp://eddn-relay.elite-markets.net:9500

 You'll need to use your ZeroMQ library to connect to that stream, then zlib-decompress (as simple as zlib.decompress(message) in Python!) the messages as they come over the stream.
 And that's all - you then have access to all the data being uploaded to the network, almost instantly.

+Consumers of data SHOULD examine the $schemaRef property to determine what kind of message has been received, and what if any processing to carry out on the data.

 A sample client application is at https://github.com/jamesremuscat/EDDN/blob/master/src/eddn/Client.py - it simply dumps the data to the console.
 You'll probably want to do something more exciting with it!